 Common French Prefixes

 Now that you understand how word formation in French plays by the rules of a word’s grammatical category (noun, adjective, or verb), here are some concrete examples to study.
-Below are two tables that list prefixes or suffixes in the far left column.
+Below are two tables that include a list of French prefixes or suffixes in the far left column.
 The next column listed as “Root Type” provides the type of word the prefix/suffix can combine with (noun, adjective, or verb).
 The middle white column is the approximate English meaning that the prefix/suffix attributes to the root word, and this column is then followed by examples in French that include the given suffix/prefix.
 Seeing examples broken down in these charts should help you deconstruct these words and better understand their meaning.

 Common French Suffixes